 What is a vegan?

 A vegan is a person who adopts a specialized diet of eating only plant-based foods.
 Vegans typically choose not to eat any animals or animal by-products, including insects and insect by-products.
-This means that meat, cheese, milk, gelatin, and bee honey are not vegan items.
+Meat, cheese, milk, gelatin, and bee honey are not vegan items.
 However, not all vegans are strict vegans.
-Some vegans may choose to eat honey while others may occasionally enjoy a nice brie.
+Some vegans may choose to eat honey, while others may occasionally enjoy a nice brie.

-Vegans still require the same balance of macronutrients as everyone else in order to maintain energy.
+Vegans still require the same balance of macronutrients as everyone else to maintain energy.
 However, reaching macronutrient goals can require some creative thinking.
 Sometimes the best way to learn which foods satisfy your nutrition is to do the math and calculate the percentage of carbohydrates, fat, and protein you are eating.
-However, you can visit a number of websites (www.cronometer.com or www.getmymacros.com) or download an app (My Fitness Pal or My Macros+) to help you easily log your food and calculate the quantities.
+However, you can visit several websites (www.cronometer.com or www.getmymacros.com) or download an app (My Fitness Pal or My Macros+) to help you quickly log your food and calculate the quantities.

 Keep in mind that macronutrients are stored in our body fat if we eat them in excess.
-This means that with prolonged overconsumption of macronutrients, we gain weight and our disease risk increases.
+With prolonged overconsumption of macronutrients, we gain weight, and our disease risk increases.

 Vegans should be eating a minimum of 45% daily carbohydrates and a maximum of 60% daily carbohydrates